Frequently Asked Questions

 We accept any track up through your sophomore year.
 Beginning your junior year you will need to apply for a track adjustment so you can take the majors courses offered in the fall and winter semesters.
 Click here to learn how to request a track adjustment.

 The prerequisites for PH 105 are as follows: MATH 109 (Pre Calculus) OR FDMAT 112 (Calculus 1) OR FDMAT 110 (College Algebra) AND MATH 111 (Triginometry).
 These prereqs are only there to help prepare you for the math level used in this course.
 If you feel that you are prepared without meeting these prereqs please take the following pretest.

 When is the Observatory open?

 Because of the nature of the Observatory, all times and dates are subject to change based on weather conditions and faculty resources.
-The Observatory will be closed for Winter 14 semester.
-We plan to re-open for Spring 14 semester.
-For further information regarding the Observatory please contact Bro.
-Brian Tonks at firstname.lastname@example.org.
+For Spring 14 semester the current hours are Monday-Thursday 9:30-11:30 pm.
+For further information regarding the Observatory please contact Brother Brian Tonks at email@example.com.

 Where do I go to change my major, substitute a course, or change my track?

 The Satellite Academic Advising Center for our college is located in Austin 106B.
 They can be contacted at 208.496.9880 or e-mailed at firstname.lastname@example.org .
 The two main Academic Advisors are Karla Groom or Michael Cornick.
 You can also visit their website at Academic Discovery Center .
 Their team can help you fill out all the forms, get you on the right track, and answer any questions about graduation and requirements.